-- (1) Long term maintenance of the preserved open space depends on the configuration of such open space and method used for permanent preservation. - (2) Regardless of which method of protecting the required or designated open space is selected, the method used shall be included on the final plat, made a condition of the final plat approval, and a reference to the restriction or easement shall be included on all deeds issued by the subdivider to third parties acquiring title to lots in the subdivision. - (3) One of the following is required to permanently protect the designated open space: - (a) A permanent conservation easement, in a form acceptable to the Town and recorded in the County Clerk's Office.
-Due to the stewardship and enforcement responsibilities carried out by easement grantees, this is the preferred method of ensuring permanent conservation and protection.
-A conservation easement will be acceptable if: - (1) The conservation organization proposed to be the easement holder is acceptable to the Town and is a bona fide conservation organization as defined in Article 49 of the New York State Environmental Conservation Law. - (2) The conveyance contains appropriate provisions for proper reverting or re-transfer in the event that the conservation organization becomes unwilling or unable to continue carrying out its functions. - (3) A maintenance agreement acceptable to the Town is established between the owner and the conservation organization to ensure perpetual maintenance of the open space.
+(1) Long term maintenance of the preserved open space depends on the configuration of such open space and method used for permanent preservation. ~~conservation-~~

+(2) Regardless of which method of protecting the required or designated open space is selected, the ~~method used~~restriction shall be included on the final plat, made a condition of the final plat approval, and a reference to the restriction or easement shall be included on all deeds issued by the subdivider to third parties acquiring title to lots in the subdivision.attached to the deeds of all lots within the subdivision.

+(3) One of the following is required to permanently protect the designated open space:

+(a) A permanent conservation easement, in a form acceptable to the Town and recorded ~~in at~~ the County Clerk's Office.
+Due to the ~~stewardship and~~ enforcement responsibilities carried out by easement grantees, this is the preferred method of ensuring permanent conservation and protection.
+A conservation easement will be acceptable if:

+(1) The conservation organization proposed to be the easement holder is acceptable to the Town and is a bona fide conservation organization as defined in Article 49 of the New York State Environmental Conservation Law.

+(2) The conveyance contains appropriate provisions for proper reverting or re-transfer in the event that the conservation organization becomes unwilling or unable to continue carrying out its functions.

+(3) A maintenance agreement acceptable to the Town is established between the owner and the conservation organization to ~~insure~~ensure perpetual maintenance of the open space.
 The Town's expectation is that landscape features and habitats existing at the time of approval shall be maintained, including but not limited to periodic mowing of open meadows to maintain such habitat.
-Where open space to be preserved is forested, clear-cutting to remove forest cover shall be prohibited. - (4) The conservation easement or other legally binding instrument shall permanently restrict the open space from future subdivision, shall define the range of permitted activities, detail the maintenance needs and expectations, and, if held by a conservation organization, shall give the Town the ability to enforce these restrictions.
+Where open space to be preserved is forested, ~~c~~Clear, or prevention of clear-cutting to remove forest cover shall be ~~prevented~~prohibited.

+(4) The conservation easement or other legally binding instrument shall permanently restrict the open space from future subdivision, shall define the range of permitted activities, detail the maintenance needs and expectations, and, if held by a conservation organization, shall give the Town the ability to enforce these restrictions.

-- (b) A declaration of covenants and deed restrictions, in a form acceptable to the Town, and recorded in the Ulster County Clerk's Office.
+(b) A declaration of covenants ~~and~~or deed restrictions, in a form acceptable to the Town, and recorded in the Ulster County Clerk's Office.
 The restriction shall describe the size of the parent parcel being subdivided; the total number of lots and the total number of dwelling units approved; specification of which lot or lots carry with them the right to erect or place any unused allocation of dwelling units the parent parcel may have; and which lands shall be preserved as open spaces and upon which no further allocation of dwelling units shall be made.
-The declaration of covenants and restrictions shall permanently restrict the open space from future subdivision, prohibit any further development of the open space, and shall define the other property rights extinguished by the instrument. - (c) All covenants and deed restriction(s) shall be noted on all approved, filed plats.
+The declaration of covenants and restrictions shall permanently restrict the open space from future subdivision, prohibit any further development of the open space, and shall define the other property rights extinguished by the instrument.

+(c) All covenants and ~~Such~~ deed restriction(s) shall be noted on all approved, filed plats.
 The Planning Board shall reference the deed and its open space protections in any approval or conditional approval of the subdivision.
 Approval or conditional approval shall include Town expectations for long term maintenance of the required open space.